 The majority of Adam’s antediluvian male offspring fathered children before they reached the age of 200, including four of them who were in their 160s when they first became fathers.
 Adam is slightly out of line as he was 230 before Seth was born, but that is because Adam had already fathered two boys, Cain and Abel.

-The elongated childhood of Adam and his antediluvian offspring can probably be seen in Cain for two reasons:
+The elongated childhood of Adam and his antediluvian offspring can probably be seen in Cain for three reasons:

 So the question above mentions that, "Cain had relations with his wife and she conceived, and gave birth to Enoch; and he built a city, and called the name of the city Enoch, after the name of his son" (Gen 4:17 nasb) - Building a city takes time and Cain had the time far above that of regular human beings.